We woke to sunny clear skies and calm water! It was a lovely morning to be in the middle of nowhere!

 Leaving the mine site, the road provides spectacular views

-The bright red truck at the entrance to Faro is a 1968 65-ton ore haul truck, which had a top speed of 10 mph.
+The bright red truck at the entrance to Faro is a 1968 65-ton ore haul truck.
 After six years of operation these trucks were replaced by 120-ton trucks and later by 170-ton haul trucks.

 1968 Sicard Dart model of a 65-ton ore haul truck alongside a F-250 powerstroke